EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 If you can't get the plugin to work, have a look at [this demo project](https://github.com/EddyVerbruggen/X-Services-PhoneGap-Build-Plugins-Demo).

 #### Notes about the successCallback (you can just ignore the callbacks if you like)
-The plugin passes a boolean to the successCallback to let the app know whether or not content was actually shared, or the share widget was closed by the user.
+Since version 3.8 the plugin passes a boolean to the successCallback to let the app know whether or not content was actually shared, or the share widget was closed by the user.
 On iOS this works as expected, but on Android some sharing targets may return false, eventhough sharing succeeded.
 This is not a limitation of the plugin, it's the target app which doesn't play nice.